Fine-Tuning Costs Comparison - Train Your Own AI

 LoRA vs Full Fine-Tuning Cost Breakdown

-Understanding the cost gap between LoRA (Low-Rank Adaptation) and full fine-tuning matters because it's often the single biggest lever you can pull.
+Understanding the LoRA versus full fine-tuning cost gap matters because it's often the biggest lever available.
 For more technical background on these techniques, read our fine-tuning and distillation guide.

-Financial analysis dashboard showing cost comparisons and data charts Breaking down the real costs across methods and model sizes uncovers where the savings actually live.
+Financial analysis dashboard showing cost comparisons and data charts The real costs across methods and model sizes show where the savings live.
 Source: pexels.com

 Cost by Model Size and Method